 Only the woman in prison can tell you.
 Write her, or if she calls you, ask if you are on her approved visitors list.
 If not, you have to fill out a 106 Form from the prison.

-IMPORTANT: registering for the Chowchilla Family Express does NOT mean you are approved for a visit.
+IMPORTANT: Registering for Family Express transportation does NOT mean you are approved for a visit.

 How do I sign up for a bus trip?